Why do we need to disable Remote Desktop?

 A free & secure alternative to Remote Desktop

-Do you get how to disable Remote Desktop to avoid exploits on Windows 11, 10, 8, 7... now?
+Do you get how to disable Remote Desktop on Windows 10 to avoid exploits on Windows 11, 10, 8, 7... now?
 Disabling RDP can truly protect our important data or privacy from being leaked.
 However, we have to admit that after disabling the RDP for security reasons, we can’t RDP to a server successfully.
 At this time, you may need to use a third-party remote access software AnyViewer.

 Compared to RDP, it has the following advantages: